William Douglas Sloane: Society life

 In 1892, Sloane along with his wife and several members of their extended families, were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 He was a member of the Union Club of the City of New York, the Metropolitan Club, the Ardsley Club, the Union League Club, the Racquet and Tennis Club, the Automobile of America Club, the Riding Club, the New York Yacht Club, the Sleepy Hollow Club, the Country Club and the Aero Club.

+Sloane also had an equestrian estate acquired from Wellington Smith, a wealthy paper manufacturer, member of the Yale family, and a country estate in Mount Kisco, New York which is now called Merestead Park.

 Personal life

 In 1872, Sloane was married to Emily Thorn Vanderbilt (1852–1946), the fifth child, and second daughter, of William Henry Vanderbilt.

 Her siblings included William, Cornelius, Margaret, Florence, Frederick, Eliza, and George Washington Vanderbilt II, all grandchildren of Commodore Cornelius Vanderbilt.
+They were the builders of Vanderbilt House, The Breakers, Woodlea, Florham, Hyde Park, and Biltmore.

-Together, they were the parents of three daughters and two sons: He also had a country estate in Mount Kisco, New York which is now called Merestead Park.
+The couple were the parents of three daughters and two sons: